cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 Latest changes:
 New:
 - Harvester prio switcher.
 There is a 5% change of AI goes wild on harvester hunting.
 The rest of the time it gives harvesters lower prio
-- Added an option to allow the AI to make extra base using MCV's (Will use chronoshift or vessel transport for map with islands)
+- Added an option to allow the AI to make extra base using MCV's (Will use chronoshift for map with islands)
 - AI generates a team to proctect MCVs while going to extra base location
-- AI knows how to use Chronosphere and Iron Curtain
+- AI knows how to use Chronosphere and Iron Curtain (Will teleport MCV and Cruiser(Missile Sub if tech stolen))
 - Harvester memory option re-added and made editable by .ini file
 - Added new slowdown production for the AI to compensate the multiple production hack.
 Time to build is like human now.
 That allow to increase war/yard/barrack/vessel limit a lot
 - Building limit for AI is increased by x2 when last construction yard is built or captured